catmorbid/cybergod-mkdocs/docs/systems/combat.md

 ### Tactics Phase

-Tactics Phase is resolved at the start of the combat, usually before any shots are fired.
+Tactics Phase is resolved at the start of the combat, or when situation calls for it, usually before any shots are fired.
 Each group involved in combat designates a leader, who then tests their `Tactics x Mind`.
 Difficulty may be influenced by a number of factors, such as the environment, lighting conditions, weather, population density etc. Whatever you can think can shift the difficulty in either direction.

 Once the test is resolved, the leader can then decide how to distribute the gained effects.
 The rest of the team is free to voice their opinions, but the leader should be the one to make the decision.